ti8m/docker-nexus3/oss-https/README.md

-# sonatype/docker-nexus:oss with activated https:// access
+# sonatype/nexus3 with activated https:// access

-Docker image for Sonatype Nexus OSS with activated https:// access and automated redirect to https:// if using http://
+Docker image for Sonatype Nexus3 OSS with activated https:// access and automated redirect to https:// if using http://

-This image is based on sonatype/nexus:oss
+This image is based on sonatype/nexus3

 To build:
 ```